DaniOlivares/cognifit-sdk/README.md

         preferredMobileOrientation: '', // '' (empty), 'landscape' or 'portrait'.
 This applies only on mobile browsers or embedded webviews
         isFullscreenEnabled: true,      // Default true.
 If false the App will consider that the browser doesn't support fullscreen mode.
         scale: 100,                     // Default 800.
 Maximum value used to display values.
-        listenEvents: true              // Default false.
+        listenEvents: true,             // Default false.
 If true, events will be triggered during session life.
-      }
+        projectRegion: 'US'             // Default 'US' for cognifit.com.
+'CHINA' for braintraining.cn }
     );